The Beginning - Inauguration

 As the session was proceeding further I began to understand the reality of it.
 Social media had already become the strongest element in the world.
 He also mentioned the election campaign of Donald Trump in the US presidential election and How it was mainly concentrated on Facebook.
 In that election, there were a lot of challenges for Trump to win the election.
 But Facebook created a positive impact on trump in their social network and surprisingly Trump wins the election.
 I just thought how can it be happening?
 I was terrified by the impact of social media on our thought process.

 This is only just one case.
 There are a lot of examples in the world where social media decides what we think.
 He said that the only possible solution for this controversy is to make emphasis FOSS and develop FOSS culture on social networking sites.
 He also mentioned the FOSS alternatives for popular social media sites.
 The main advantage of FOSS social media services is that we can understand to what extent our data is secured.
 This session changed my attitude towards social media and after that, I tried to use and propagate the FOSS alternatives for social media applications.

 If I had the time to write all about what I heard, this page would go longer...

 Our Initial Team

-A special thanks 💕 to Allen Bhai and Meekha Ji who were the two seniors who stood by us and gave us the crucial directions.
-Also shout out to Vishnu, Ajay, Mazen, Denil, Arshu, Hazil my close friends who were all the time helping in making this event go smooth.
+A special thanks 💕 to Allen Bhai and Meekha Ji who were the two seniors who stood by us and gave us crucial directions.
+Also shout out to Vishnu, Ajay, Mazen, Denil, Arshu, and Hazil my close friends who were all the time helping in making this event go smoothly.
 I might have missed someone here.
 Please forgive me for my bad memory.
 These people together added a golden leaf to the history of NSSCE.